HanzCEO/FaucetPayPHP/README.md

 # End Notes
 Thank you for visiting this page!
 Appreciate my works by Following, being a Stargazer, Contribute to the project or Donate me via cryptocurrency down below

-BTC, ETH, LTC, BCH, DASH, DGB, FEY via FaucetPay (username: Hanz) DOGE : DFazapEWQNFBDMRN4Soo4iGDRgdqKqUSfR
+BTC, ETH, LTC, BCH, DASH, DGB, FEY via FaucetPay (username: Hanz)<br/>
 WAVES : use alias (hanz, hanzhaxors, haxors)

-I have a faucet based on this: [IdleCaptcha](https://ic.hanzhaxors.online)